Pololu AVR C/C++ Library User's Guide

 Overview

-These functions allow you to easily control the LED(s) on the 3pi Robot, the Orangutan LV-168, and the Baby Orangutan B. The 3pi Robot has two user LEDs on the bottom of the board: a red LED on the left and a green LED on the right.
-Additional LEDs included with the 3pi may be soldered in on the top side for easier viewing.
-The Orangutan LV-168 has two user LEDs: a red LED on the bottom left and a green LED on the top right.
-The Baby Orangutan B has a single, red user LED.
+These functions allow you to easily control the user LED(s) on the 3pi Robot, Orangutan SV, Orangutan SVP, Orangutan LV-168, and Baby Orangutan B. On the Orangutan SV-xx8 and LV-168, there are two user LEDs are on the top side of the PCB with the red LED on the bottom left and the green LED on the top right.
+On the 3pi, there are two user LEDs on the bottom side of the PCB with the red LED on the right (when looking at the bottom) and the green LED on the left.
+Additional LEDs included with the 3pi may be soldered in on the top side (in parallel with the surface-mount LEDs on the underside) for easier viewing.
+The Orangutan SVP has two user LEDs: a red LED on the bottom right and a green LED on the top left.
+The Baby Orangutan has a single red LED and no green LED.

-C++ users: See Section 5.d of Programming Orangutans from the Arduino Environment for examples of this class in the Arduino environment, which is almost identical to C++.
+C++ users: See Section 5.d of Programming Orangutans and the 3pi Robot from the Arduino Environment for examples of this class in the Arduino environment, which is almost identical to C++.

-This library comes with an example program in libpololu-avr\examples\led1.
+This library comes with an example program in libpololu-avr\examples.

 1. led1